-This document is a guide only and is not legal advice.
+This document is not legal advice.
 The legal requirements for ACPs participating in the ESS are set out in:

-- ▼ Part 9 of the Electricity Supply Act 1995 (Act) - ▼ Part 6 of the Electricity Supply (General) Regulation 2014 (Regulation), and - ▼ the Energy Savings Scheme Rule of 2009 (ESS Rule).
+- Part 9 of the Electricity Supply Act 1995 (Act) - Part 6 of the Electricity Supply (General) Regulation 2014 (Regulation), and - the Energy Savings Scheme Rule of 2009 (ESS Rule).